Landscape reflection Mount Shuksan and Picture lake, North Cascades National Park, Washington, USA

 The Cascade Loop is (not surprisingly!) a circular route, which means that you can start from anywhere along the route and still get to experience the bounty that it has to offer in its entirety.

-That being said, there are a couple of typical starting points, namely Mukilteo and Everett, both about a thirty minutes' drive from the city of Seattle.
-If starting here, the endpoint will typically be either Langley or Clinton, before the Ferry to Mukilteo.
+That being said, there are a couple of popular starting points, namely Mukilteo and Everett, both about a thirty-minute drive from Seattle.
+If starting here, the endpoint will typically be either Langley or Clinton before the ferry to Mukilteo.

 Maple Pass Loop in North Cascades National Park, Washington, USA